singularian/mdencode/docs/Usage.md

 murmur3     - uint64 integer 1 to 18 numbers
 sip64       - 1 to 32 hex characters
 sip128      - 1 to 32 hex characters
+xxh32       - uint64 integer 1 to 9 numbers
 xxhash      - uint64 integer 1 to 18 numbers

 Keylist Examples: